-At its core, our fraud prevention platform operates in three simple steps.
+Our fraud prevention solution operates in three simple steps:

-You can find a detailed timeline here to see how long it takes to get results with SEON Sense.
+You can find a detailed timeline here to see how long it takes to get results with SEON.

 Step 1 - Providing the Data